webofdata/specification-archived/specification.md

       - name: "partitions"
         in: "query"
         type: "string"
         description: "If provided it indicates to the server the desired number of partitions.
-The server is free to decide the partition count."
+However, the server is free to decide the partition count."
       responses:
         200:
           description: "successful operation"
           schema:
             $ref: "#/definitions/EntityPartitions"
+        404:
+          description: "Store or dataset not found"

 </pre>